-Weave teaching keywords in your education resume so when the resume is scanned it will reach the human eye.
+Weave teaching keywords in your education resume so when the resume is scanned, it will reach the human eye.
 Sounds strange?
-Read on.
+Read on to find out more.

 Applicant tracking systems scan most applicants’ resumes and cover letters.
 Correctly choosing and placing keywords in your resume and cover letter is critical to receiving a job interview.

 Scanning resumes are the norm for most schools or school districts.
 Resume scanning software saves them hours of manual labor.
 A hiring authority doesn’t have to sort through the abundance of resumes they receive.
 There is a downside to resume scanning for job seekers.

-If you are an excellent teacher but do not include the correct keywords or use the right resume and cover letter you may not be selected to interview.
-The result you will not secure the teaching position of your dreams.
+If you are an excellent teacher but do not include the correct keywords or use the right resume and cover letter format, it will reduce your odds of landing an interview.
+Thus, not securing a potential dream teaching position.

-By typing relevant education terminology into their scanning software, they will pick out only the resumes that contain these important industry keywords.
+School representatives enter relevant education terminology into their scanning software and select resumes containing these words to move in the application selection process.
 The more targeted your resume keywords are, the higher the chances that the school’s software will scan your resume and reach the school principal’s hands.

 When you have your information online, such as LinkedIn, the same principle applies.
 A school, school district, or recruiter will use variations of keywords to locate different resumes on the Internet.
-They make use of high tech tools within candidate tracking software, which searches through resumes for basic teaching or other education professional keywords that match the specification for a particular job.
+High tech tools within candidate tracking software are used, which searches through resumes for basic teaching or other education professional keywords that match a particular job’s specification.

 If you are a school administrator, you may wish to check out the critical reasons to use certain words in a school principal resume with example keywords.

 Review the School’s Website

 Many blogs and websites contain many significant keywords that you could use within your resume, so take the time to look for them.
-Look for words that may be repeated in different parts of the text throughout the site that indicate what concepts are essential to them. .
+Look for repeated words in different parts of the text throughout the site that indicate what concepts are essential to them. .
 Check out articles, blog posts, reviews of the school and school profiles to gain as much important information as possible.